mehraneftekhari99/mintwit/readme.md

 1. Run the application using `poetry run python app.py`.
 2. Use the api with your code or `poetry run python cli2.py`

+## Dockerfile

+You can build and use the Dockerfile provided.
+The app is exposed on port 8080 and the sqlite DB is located at /app/instance.

 ## License